ericvanlare/slippi-server-league/README.md

 # Slippi Server League
+The goal: this repo will serve as a BYOK template for hosting an automated slippi stream for tournaments.

 Hypothesis: there's an easy way to automate a Windows Server AWS Lightsail instance to broadcast bracket matches for online tournaments.
 This would be a big stepping stone for online melee communities.

 # Work breakdown